izelnakri/nycda-ajax-exam/README.md

 - 5a.
 List the complete order of events, starting from the browser making a `GET` request to `/home`.
 Assume that `index` refers to the Jade file in Part 4.
 Be sure to describe when each JavaScript statement (`x`, `y`, `z`, and `boop.js`) gets executed.

 The code above tells our express server to listen to GET /home requests.
 During that request our callback code will run.
 Our server will try to render the index.pug template and will pass 3 as 'z' to the pug template before rendering.
-After that server will send the html string that gets returned from the render() function to the client and HTTP Response body.
+After that server will send the html string that gets returned from the render() function to the client as HTTP Response body.

 - 5b.
 What is displayed on the page?

-It will be a second header styled '5'
+It will be '5' with second header styling.

 - 5c.
 What is visible from 'view page source'?

 The HTTP Response body of the request.
-In other words the actual response of the server.
+In other words the actual response of the server, result html.
 This is what browser sees when the request finishes.